VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 ### API: Spring Boot

-The purpose of the API is to authenticate requests from the JAMStack UI--in most cases, votes--and persist data to the immutable, append-only data store while responding with, in the happy path scenario, a confirmation and a way for voters to track their votes through the process so they can have every confidence their votes count.
+The purpose of the API is to authenticate requests from the UI--in most cases, votes--and persist data to the immutable, append-only data store while responding with, in the happy path scenario, a confirmation and a way for voters to track their votes through the process so they can have every confidence their votes count.

+I know a UI layer and API layer add complexity beyond a simple monolith.
+You could build a Remix Run UI that communicates directly with a database (using [Prisma](https://www.prisma.io/) for example) on the server and be done with it.
+However, I think it is worth separating them to increase flexibility of deployment and to open up the possibility of multiple UIs like native mobile apps or voice assistants.
+I understand this is very debatable though.

-There are a *lot* of great API solutions like [FastAPI](https://fastapi.tiangolo.com/), [Go kit](https://gokit.io/), and [Lagom](https://www.lagomframework.com/), but [Spring Boot](https://spring.io/projects/spring-boot) offers some compelling
+That said, there are a *lot* of great API solutions like [FastAPI](https://fastapi.tiangolo.com/), [Go kit](https://gokit.io/), and
+[Lagom](https://www.lagomframework.com/), but [Spring Boot](https://spring.io/projects/spring-boot) offers some compelling
 advantages: